 13. Stuffed Peppers

-This vegan pizza is so loaded, you wouldn’t even miss the cheese.
+This vegan pizza is so loaded, you won’t even miss the cheese.

 It doesn’t end there, though.
 What really gives this pizza so much life is the creamy cashew sauce.

 It’s so good, I daresay it’s even better than cheese.